 The Result: A High Number of Alerts

-The lack of deep introspection of malware implies that other solutions classify a suspicious object primarily based on its external behavior, resulting in a flood of false alarms since external behavior is insufficient to conclusively determine maliciousness in many cases.
+The lack of deep introspection of malware implies that other solutions classify a suspicious object primarily based on its external behavior, resulting in a flood of false alerts and missed malware since external behavior is insufficient to conclusively determine maliciousness in many cases.

 To avoid detection, malware programs use...